miura/reproducible_bioimage_analysis/Fig04_PSF/README.md

 #### Script and macro

-`box1-1script.py`: this Jython script generates the PSF 3D image.
+`PSF_script.py`: this Jython script generates the PSF 3D image.

-`box1-1paneling.ijm`: this macro creates the figure using the PSF image genearated by the script above.
+`PSF_paneling.ijm`: this macro creates the figure using the PSF image genearated by the script above.

 ##### Fiji setup details